camwebb/akflora/pages_md/blog5.md

 A final thought for this blog post...
 The alignment or mapping of phenotypes in different taxon × character matrices would essentially be a collection of set-theory statements.
-For example, Study A’s `LeafInsertionWhorled` is a phenotype that is included in Study B’s (more closely specified) `LeafInsertionNotAlternate`, or perhaps Study A’s `AntersFew` (i.e., 1-10) overlaps with Study B’s `AnthersMany` (10-∞).
+For example, Study A’s `LeafInsertionNotAlternate` is a phenotype that includes Study B’s (more closely specified) `LeafInsertionWhorled`, or perhaps Study A’s `AntersFew` (i.e., 1-10) overlaps with Study B’s `AnthersMany` (10-∞).